 - Poor reverse profile and shrunken facial bone structure.
 Watch your jaws fall backwards when they should grow outward in childhood.

-- A decrease in the size of your mouth
+- A decrease in the size of your mouth and upper airway

 - Poor speech